rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

    There should be nothing after `.edu` (no slashes or sub-URLs).
 5. **If you can browse projects normally →** proceed to Step 3.
 6. **If you get connection errors →** check your internet or VPN and ensure you’re targeting the correct URL.
+Also consider clearing cache as mentioned above.

 ## **Step 3 – Verify the Upload Actually Starts**

-One way to verify if your process has reached the beginning of uploading is to check if an empty Subject was made on the CNDA website.
+If your upload process includes making a new Subject, one way to verify if your attempt has reached the beginning of uploading is to check if an empty Subject was made on the CNDA website.

 1. Open your browser and go to [https://cnda.wustl.edu](https://cnda.wustl.edu).
 2. Sign in using the same username and password used in XNAT Desktop Client.
 3. Search for your project in the top right and open it.
-4. If your XNAT Desktop app upload included making a new Subject, the new Subject should be visible with nothing in it.
+4. If your XNAT Desktop app made a new Subject, the new Subject should be visible in CNDA with nothing in it.
 5. If the new Subject is visible, that means you got to the point where the uploading should begin, via **POST** request.
-6. But your uploading is stuck, so you don't see anything in the Subject.
+6. But your uploading is stuck, so you don't see anything uploaded in the Subject.

-If an upload never progresses past the loading screen, your computer may not be able to send **POST** requests (used for file transfers).
+If an upload never progresses past the loading screen, your network may be blocking **POST** requests (used for file transfers).
 You can test this easily in the next step.

 ## **Step 4 – Test POST Requests**